Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 13. Cà Phê Trứng

-When you visit Vietnam, in addition to the famous Cà Phê Sữa Đá (Iced Coffee with sweetened condensed milk), Cà Phê Trứng, Cà Phê Muối (Salt Coffee), and Cà Phê Dừa (Icy Coconut Coffee) are definitely must-tries.
+When you’re in Vietnam, don’t just stop at the famous Cà Phê Sữa Đá (iced coffee with sweetened condensed milk).
+Make sure to try Cà Phê Trứng, Cà Phê Muối (salted coffee), and Cà Phê Dừa (icy coconut coffee)—each one is a little adventure in a cup.

 Where to eat: